 |Transfiguration, from Art in the Christian Tradition, a project of the Vanderbilt Divinity Library, Nashville, TN.|

 The word “transfigured” means to undergo a metamorphosis, which is what the disciples observed.
 Jesus glows with a transcendent glory, and the veil of history is lifted so that there is past and present and future simultaneously.
 The shining of Jesus’ face is surely an allusion to Moses’ experience on another mountain, and continues Matthew’s theme that “one greater than Moses” is here.

 Not only does the scene suggest that Jesus fulfills the message of the Law and the Prophets, but that the disciples are to listen to him.
 In Matthew’s post-resurrection depiction of the vindication of Jesus, the Son of Humanity embodies God’s past and future.
 The transfiguration of Jesus invites his followers to be changed after his likeness, from one degree of glory to another” (2 Corinthians 3:17-18).

 The Transfiguration – Matthew 17:1-13 – JESUS MAFA.
 Transfiguration, from Art in the Christian Tradition, a project of the Vanderbilt Divinity Library, Nashville, TN.

 It is because of the wild and precious life of Jesus that we are beckoned to allow transfiguration in our lives, also.
 We can become courageous exemplars of faith as we continue to look to Jesus who pioneers the human pathway.

 Molly T. Marshall

-Central prepares leaders for seeking God, shaping church, and serving humanity.
+Central prepares women and men for seeking God, shaping church and serving humanity.